Google Places Optimzation Tip – Establish your NAP

 Establish Your Name, Address, Phone Number Profile (NAP)

-Citations are all data providers and places that Google says that it spiders to find whether or not a company is really legit, and they exist at a specific address.
-One of the first things you want to do, in order to establish that name, address, phone number profile and really make sure that that’s consistent across the board is to create an account with each of those
+Citations are data providers and websites that Google looks at to find out whether or not a company is legitimate and that they exist at a specific address.
+One of the first things you want to do in order to establish that name, address, phone number profile and really make sure that it’s consistent across the board, is to create an account with each of those online directories.

-So how do you get Citations to establish your NAP?
+How do you get Citations to establish your N.A.P.?

-Go to InfoUSA.com, Yahoo.com, CitySearch.com, Angieslist.com, etc. All of them give you the ability to either add or claim your existing listing on those sites.
-By going to those sites and making sure that you exist (first of all) and if you do exist, claiming yourself, and then building out your profile.
-By doing this you can make sure that you’ve got a consistent name, address, and phone number, which is a key component of Advanced Google Places Optimization strategy.
+Go to InfoUSA.com, Yahoo.com, CitySearch.com, Angieslist.com, etc. and take advantage of the option to add or claim your existing listing on those sites.
+First, go to those sites and make sure that you exist.
+If you do exist, claim yourself and then build out your profile.
+By doing this you can make sure that you’ve got a consistent name, address, and phone number, which is a key component of an Advanced Google Places optimization strategy.

-spell out “South West” in one place and put “SW” in the other.
-What we’re driving for is a consistent name/address profile across the web, on all of the different online directory sources.
+spell out “South West” in one place and put “SW” on the other.
+What we’re driving for is a consistency across the web.

 Want more details on how to optimize your Google Places Listing for Page One Placement?
 Download our FREE Google Places Optimization Guide.